learn-co-curriculum/python-dictionaries-lab/README.md

 ### Working with a single dictionary

 Here is a dictionary representing the city of Greenville, North Carolina.
-The area is in kilometers squared.
+The population is in units of 1000 people.
+The area is in units of kilometers squared.

 ```python